Santander becomes the local bank with the largest number of female directors

-/EIN News/ -- SANTIAGO, Chile, April 19, 2023 (GLOBE NEWSWIRE) -- Santander Chile (NYSE: BSAC) held its 2023 Ordinary Shareholders' Meeting, a meeting in which it was necessary to renew the entity's Board of Directors, with María Olivia Recart and Blanca Bustamante being confirmed as new directors.
+SANTIAGO, Chile, April 19, 2023 (GLOBE NEWSWIRE) -- Santander Chile BSAC held its 2023 Ordinary Shareholders' Meeting, a meeting in which it was necessary to renew the entity's Board of Directors, with María Olivia Recart and Blanca Bustamante being confirmed as new directors.
 In this way, Santander Chile becomes the bank in the market with the largest number of female directors, joining Ana Dorrego and Lucía Santa Cruz.
 In this way, there will be four women out of a total of nine regular members of the board of directors.

 This step is relevant for Santander to the extent that it concretizes its commitment to integrate more women into its boards of directors at a global level, Chile now being a benchmark, as well as at the level of its executive lines, where 31% of the heads are integrated by women.
 These advances are part of Santander's ambitious Responsible Banking agenda, as well as its vocation to be a benchmark in equity and people management, where it is not only the first Bank with the "Sello Iguala Conciliación", but it is also the only entity of this type that has had the demanding Top Employers recognition for five years.